-These securities received/given as collateral cannot be pledged or sold during the term of the transaction, but must be returned on maturity of the transaction.
+This means that securities received/given as collateral cannot be pledged or sold during the term of the transaction but must be returned on maturity of the transaction.

 The following table provides information on financial assets and financial liabilities subject to offsetting, enforceable master netting arrangements and similar arrangements as at 31 December 2018.